-A number of needs can be met by the St. Vincent DePaul in Pierce County and Tacoma Washington.
-The local group is part of the nationwide charity organization that is made up of volunteers and lay employees.
-Each member is dedicated to helping the less fortunate and poor get the help they need during a difficult period.
+A number of financial and basic needs can be met by the Society of St. Vincent DePaul in Pierce County and Tacoma Washington.
+The local group is part of the nationwide charity organization that is made up of volunteers, churches and so called lay employees.
+Each member of SVDP in the Tacoma region is dedicated to helping the less fortunate and poor get the help they need during a difficult period.

 The Tacoma County Society of St. Vincent de Paul is a non-profit organization that is focused on serving the poor and disenfranchised.
 They can also provide others with the opportunity to give back and serve.
 Other examples of programs include services for the homeless, thrift stores, and general assistance for individuals in need.

 The Society also works with various agencies in Pierce County Washington.
 These non-profit organizations may either be government and/or private agencies in the region.
 Many of these partnerships will help the charity work towards the goal of assisting the needy and low income.
 Examples are below.

 Low cost thrift store for affordable shopping

 One of the primary resources they offer is a thrift store.
 Anyone who comes to the Tacoma store, regardless of religion, age, income, or background is treated with respect and dignity.
 St. Vincent also hopes that people leave as friends and they they come back to shop with them again.
 If your income is too low, and if you cannot afford the furniture, clothing, food, or other household items you need, then you may either be referred to other local non-profits or you may be provided a voucher to use that can pay for those goods.

 The thrift store in Pierce County is one way to learn how to shop and save money, but volunteers offer classes, coupons, money saving tips and more.
 Also, some people may be given free items in an emergency, such as responding to a fire or natural disaster.